muzenplaats/musje/src/utils/makeLexerClass.js_README.md

 The token name is referred to as token in the APIs, because it is treated as the identifier of token.

-The default patterns as the following are used in some APIs and they can be overwritten, to specify the white-space-for-you or pattern-for-your-all.
+The default patterns as the following are used in some APIs, and they can be overwritten to specify the white-space-for-you or pattern-for-your-all.

 ```js